Updated June 10, 2026 by europeexplored

 Categories: Portugal, Sights

-by europeexplored
+Updated June 10, 2026 by europeexplored

 Tags: 15th-century, architectural-monuments, beauvais-france, bell-towers, cathedral, church, city-of-cologne, city-photo, cologne, cologne-cathedral, french-style, germany, gothic-cathedral, gothic-style, kolner-dom, largest-cathedrals, left-bank, massive-construction, panoramic-view, relics, reliquary, river-rhine, south-tower, three-kings

-Categories: Germany, Sights
+Categories: Germany, Religious Monuments, Sights, Sights

-by europeexplored
+Updated June 10, 2026 by europeexplored

 Tags: alps, baden-wuerttemberg, cathedral, church, city-symbol, entire-city, germany, gothic-style, highest-church-in-the-world, lutheran-church, map, minster, nice-weather, panoramic-view, singers, tall-tower, ulm-minster, world-war-ii, wuerttemberg-germany

-Categories: Germany, Sights
+Categories: Germany, Religious Monuments, Sights, Sights

-by europeexplored
+Updated June 19, 2026 by europeexplored

-Santa María de León Cathedral – one of the most beautiful cathedrals in Europe | Spain Updated: May 30, 2020 | By Claire | More Santa María de León Cathedral is one of the most beautiful cathedrals in Europe.
-It is located in Spain, in the northwestern part of the country, in the historic city […]
+Updated: May 30, 2020 | By Claire | More Santa María de León Cathedral is one of the most beautiful cathedrals in Europe.
+It is located in Spain, in the northwestern part of the country, in the historic city of Leon.
+Known locally as the Pulchra Leonina or “Beautiful Leonese,” this Gothic masterpiece is famous […]

 Tags: 13th-century, 16th-century, admission, admission-fee, cathedral, cathedral-museum, cathedrals, cathedrals-in-europe, circular-window, city-of-leon, cloister, enrique, france, frescoes, google, gothic, gothic-statue, gothic-style, historic, historic-city, la-virgen, leon, monday-to-friday, museum, national-monument, northwest, one-of-the-most-beautiful-cathedrals-in-europe, palace, port, portals, pub, public-holidays, roman-spa, sandstone, santa-maria-de-leon-cathedral, spain, stained-glass-windows, virgin-mary

-by europeexplored
+Updated June 19, 2026 by europeexplored

-Sevilla – heart of Andalusia | Spain Updated: May 30, 2020 | By Claire | More Sevilla is a capital and largest city of Andalusia, which is one of 17 autonomous communities in Spain.
+Updated: May 30, 2020 | By Claire | More Sevilla is a capital and largest city of Andalusia, which is one of 17 autonomous communities in Spain.
 It is said that Sevilla is the most Spanish city of all cities in Spain.
-The city had a great history, […]
+The city had a great history, therefore it has much to offer to […]

 Tags: 14th-century, al-andalus, andalusia, arab-domination, arabic-name, arena, autonomous-communities, beautiful-gardens, bullfig, bullfight, christopher-columbus, city, city-of-andalusia, ferdinand-iii, flamenco, gothic-style, iberian-peninsula, indelible-traces, king-ferdinand, mining-town, muslim-moors, romantic-castle, sevilla, seville, southernmost-region, spain, spanish-city, town, virgin-mary

-Categories: Sights, Spain, Virtual Travel
+Categories: Sights, Spain, Virtual Travel, Wellness, Relax & Sports

-by europeexplored
+Updated June 10, 2026 by europeexplored

-Windsor Castle in England – the longest-occupied castle in Europe Updated: June 10, 2020 | By Claire | 3 Replies More Windsor Castle is the medieval castle and the oldest royal residence in Great Britain.
+Windsor Castle is the medieval castle and the oldest royal residence in Great Britain.
 It is located in the southeastern part of the country, about 10km west of London.
-Windsor Castle dates from the […]
+Windsor Castle dates from the 11th century.
+Originally it was built of wood by William the Conqueror in 1070, as the protection of western routes into […]

 Tags: 11th-century, 19th-century, castle, ceremonial-chambers, edward-iii, england, gothic-style, king-henry-ii, king-henry-iv, kings-st, longest-occupied-castle-in-europe, maintenance-work, medieval-castle, photographic-collection, relaxation, royal-archive, royal-family, several-times, st-george, tourist-destination, united-kingdom, west-of-london, william-the-conqueror, windsor-castle

-Categories: Sights, United Kingdom
+Categories: Castles and Palaces, Sights, Sights, United Kingdom

-by europeexplored
+Updated June 11, 2026 by europeexplored

 Tags: 13th-century, 16th-century, alan-tam, armour-of-god, castle, cave, cave-mouth, communist-authorities, god-film, golden-harvest, gothic-style, jackie-chan, lola-forner, medieval-tournament, overhang, predjamski-grad, renaissance-castle, rosamund-kwan, second-world-war, slovenia, wedding-ceremony, world-war-ii, yugoslav